FAQs

 Why should we do a water test before putting a filter on?

 We don’t believe in one filter covers everything nor do we want to sell you something you don’t need.
 A water treatment system needs to be tailored to your water quality issues, some of which you may not even realize and that can even interfere with certain types of treatment.
-So we always take a water sample and send it off for lab analysis before creating a treatment system.
-This way, we can stand behind our work.

 How long does a pump, pressure tank, or filtration system last?

-Bladder tanks have a lifespan of 5-10 years and are low maintenance.
-Glass-lined hydropneumatic tanks (our preference) can last for decades.
+Bladder tanks have a lifespan of five to ten years and are low maintenance.
+It’s not unusual to find a twenty-year-old bladder tank in use.
+Glass-lined hydropneumatic tanks can also last for decades, depending on water quality.

 Do you take credit cards?